KovaaK/SensitivityMatcher/README.md

 If the game that you are coming from is not listed, you can export your old sensitivity with the script.\
 Select "Measure any game" and enter your best guess, then:

-1) Perform rotation(s) to see if the guess undershoots or overshoots.
+1) Perform rotation(s) to see if the estimate under- or overshoots.
 2) Make corrections using the hotkeys below.
 3) Test again.
 Repeat the process until the script converges to a value.
 4) Once you've finished measuring, you can match it to any game you like using the procedure in the previous section.\